Azure/PSRule.Rules.Azure/docs/en/rules/Azure.ACR.AnonymousAccess.md

 ### Configure with Azure template

-To deploy Azure Container Registries that pass this rule:
+To deploy registries that pass this rule:

 - Set the `properties.anonymousPullEnabled` property to `false`.